-NOTE: If a junior is placed on academic probation at the end of the Fall semester, then the cumulative GPA at the end of the Spring semester must be at least 3.0 in order to return for the second year.
+NOTE: If a first-year student is placed on academic probation at the end of the Fall semester, then the cumulative GPA at the end of the Spring semester must be at least 3.0 in order to return for the second year.

 While on academic probation, the student:

-- Must meet with an academic advisor once each week;
+- Must meet with the Academic Counselor once each week;

 - Must work with assigned tutors;